hajingit/SenseTrans/README.md

-**senseTrans Chrome Extension**
+**SenseTrans Chrome Extension for Facebook**
 -
 ___
->A Chrome Extension developed for Hajin Lim's **"Beyond Translation: Design and Evaluation of Emotion and Contextual Knowledge Support Interfaces for Foreign Language Social Media Posts"** project at Cornell University.
+>A Chrome Extension developed for Hajin Lim's **"Beyond Translation: Design and Evaluation of Emotion and Contextual Knowledge Support Interfaces for Foreign Language Social Media Posts"** research project at Cornell University.

 ### **Introduction**
 ___